lc3tutor/lc3tutor.github.io/README.md

 ---
 layout: home
 title: LC3Tutor
+date: 2024-02-09
-description: Information to help you get started building LC3 programs.
+description: Information to help get started building LC3 programs.
 How to use the PennSim LC3 simulator to run and debug LC3 code.
-Many LC3 code examples are provided in the linked git repository.
+Many LC3 code examples are provided in a linked git repository.
 permalink: /
 nextp: '/the-pennsim-gui'
 ---